obnoxxx/openshift-ansible/playbooks/openshift-glusterfs/README.md

 specify `openshift_hosted_registry_storage_glusterfs_swapcopy=True`.

-**NOTE:** For each namespace that is to have access to GlusterFS volumes an Enpoints resource pointing to the GlusterFS cluster nodes and a corresponding Service resource must be created.
-If dynamic provisioning using StorageClasses is configure, these resources are created automatically in the namespaces that require them.
+**NOTE:** For each namespace that is to have access to GlusterFS volumes an Endpoint resource pointing to the GlusterFS cluster nodes and a corresponding Service resource must be created.
+If dynamic provisioning using StorageClasses is configured, these resources are created automatically in the namespaces that require them.
 This playbook also takes care of creating these resources in the namespaces used for deployment.